EzraGoliath/Metaorder-modelling-and-identification-Msc-thesis-/README.md

 # Repository structure:

-Data: contains code for processing raw data and outputting .csv files used for the metaorder generation, plots and tables
+data_processing_notebooks: contains notebooks for processing raw data and outputting .parquet files used for the metaorder generation, plots and tables.

-Plots: contains the code for processing .csv files and outputting plots
+plotting_notebooks: contains the code for processing .parquet files and outputting plots.